AMMPTT/strux/README.md

 **Pros:**
 - Lightweight and easy to pass around
-- Allows for a large number of entities (up to 2^32)
+- Allows for a large number of entities

 **Cons:**
 - No built-in mechanism for entity versioning or recycling